microsoftarchive/Learn-LTI/docs/TROUBLESHOOTING.md

 Ensure you are using an Azure AD connected account,

 Please ensure that AAD sign for your LMS is enabled and you are signing into your LMS with a AAD account.

+## Canvas LMS Issuer

+If your using on premise, hosted or cloud implementations of Canvas.
+Ensure you register the parameters back in the Learn LTI application's registration page.
+Please ensure you always state the  Issuer as https://canvas.instructure.com see the final steps in the Canvas instructions https://github.com/microsoft/Learn-LTI/blob/main/docs/CONFIGURATION_GUIDE.md

 ## Missing Name Role Provisioning Service in LTI1.1